Late Contact (Slow-Pitch)

 Is being late on a pitch always a timing problem?

-Usually, but not always — a late load, a slow first move, or an overly long swing path can all cause a hitter to arrive at contact late even with correct pitch recognition.
+Usually.
+But not always.
+This means a late load, a slow first move, or an overly long swing path can all cause a hitter to arrive at contact late even with correct pitch recognition.

 Why am I late even though the pitch felt slow?

-A slower pitch with a higher arc requires patience but not a late trigger — many hitters delay their load waiting for the ball to drop, then rush and still arrive late because the swing itself takes time to execute.
+A slower pitch with a higher arc requires patience but not a late trigger.
+This means many hitters delay their load waiting for the ball to drop, then rush and still arrive late.
+This is because the swing itself takes time to execute.

 Related terms

-- Early Contact (Slow-Pitch)Early contact happens when the bat meets the ball well in front of the ideal contact point, usually pulling the ball weakly or missing it entirely because the swing has already started decelerating.
+- Early Contact (Slow-Pitch)Early contact happens when the bat meets the ball well in front of the ideal contact point, usually pulling the ball weakly or missing it entirely.
+This is because the swing has already started decelerating.

 - Contact PointThe contact point is where the bat meets the ball relative to your body.
 In slow pitch it sits out in front of the plate, letting the barrel travel slightly upward to match the ball's descending arc rather than hitting under or over it.

-- Timing the ArcTiming the arc is the skill of tracking a slow-pitch delivery from release through its peak and descent, and starting the swing so the barrel arrives exactly when the ball reaches the hittable zone.
+- Timing the ArcTiming the arc is the skill of tracking a slow-pitch delivery from release through its peak and descent, and starting the swing.
+As a result, the barrel arrives exactly when the ball reaches the hittable zone.

 - Stride TimingStride timing is when the front foot lands relative to the pitch's position in its arc.
-Against slow-pitch arcs, the front foot should land early — near the peak — while the hands stay back, creating the separation between lower body and upper body that generates power.
+Against slow-pitch arcs, the front foot should land early.
+This means near the peak.
+This means.
+At the same time, the hands stay back.
+This creates the separation between lower body and upper body that generates power.

-- Opposite-Field HittingOpposite-field hitting is driving the ball to the field away from the pull side — right field for right-handed batters — by letting the ball travel deeper into the contact zone before swinging.
+- Opposite-Field HittingOpposite-field hitting is driving the ball to the field away from the pull side.
+This means right field for right-handed batters.
+This means by letting the ball travel deeper into the contact zone before swinging.

 Related guides & benchmarks